 5 Digital Marketing Trends That Will Dominate in 2019

-Here are digital marketing trends you should expect for 2019, according to de Beer:
+Keep up – here’s digital marketing trends you can expect in 2019, according to de Beer:

 People are always looking for shortcuts, we love convenience.
 With that said, marketers and brands need to understand that it’s much easier to speak than it is to text.
 This is the main reason why voice search is growing at such a rapid pace, and it’s only going to continue growing.